galrothschild/NodeBusinessCard/README.md

 The API uses JWT for authentication.
 Tokens include properties for user roles (`isBusiness`, `isAdmin`) and user ID.
 Authorization middleware ensures appropriate permissions for protected endpoints.

+There is also an option for logging in with google with google's auth library with oauth2.
+It requires the frontend to have a login with google button that sends a get request to /users/auth/google and redirects to the url provided from that endpoint. it then continues with google's authentication and confirmation, then it will redirect to an endpoint in the front end called /google-login with a token in the url params, take that token and login with it in the front end.

 ## Project Structure

 ```plaintext